kartikmadhira1/ENPM690-HW4/README.md

 # ENPM690 Homework 4
 Reinforcement learning to play Connect4 game with pytorch.
+Report can be seen [here](report.pdf)

 # Running the Code
 To run the training code use the following commands